Vishal-Wandekar01/netflix-gpt/Authentication/README.md

 - Bugfix: Sign up user displayName and profile pitcure update
 - Bugfix: if the user is not logged in Redirect /browse to login page and vice versa.
 - Unsubscribed to the onAuthStateChanged callback
+- Add hardcoded values to the constants files